Jakeand3rson/Sleeper/README.md

 # Sleeper
 Super secret things.

-A collaberation with Tanner Lake
+A collaboration with Tanner Lake.

+## Usage Notes
+- Script makes use of an environmental variable called `SLACK_TOKEN` in order to authenticate.
+Make sure this is exported into the script's environment.